Libensemble/libensemble/docs/sim_gen_alloc_funcs.rst

 libEnsemble requires functions for generation, simulation and allocation.

-While libEnsemble provides a default allocation function, the sim and gen functions must be provided.
-The required API and examples are given here.
+While libEnsemble provides a default allocation function, the sim and gen functions must be specified.
+The required API and example arguments are given here.
+:doc:`Example sim and gen functions<examples/examples_index>` are provided in the libEnsemble package.

 **The libEnsemble History Array**